Piedmontese Civil War: Background

 After the outbreak of the Franco-Spanish War in 1635, Richelieu supported Savoyard-led operations against Milan in order to tie down Spanish resources.
 These included an unsuccessful attack on Valenza in 1635, plus minor victories at Tornavento and Mombaldone (see Map).
 In June 1637, Leganés, Spanish governor of Milan, captured the Savoyard town of Vercelli; the anti-Habsburg alliance in Northern Italy fell apart when Charles of Mantua died in September, followed by Victor Amadeus in October.

-As his heir Francis Hyacinth was only five years old, his will appointed Christine as Regent.
-Despite her French connections, she attempted to preserve Savoyard independence, although her options were restricted by the presence of French troops, and a chronic lack of money.
-Her two brothers-in-law suspected France intended to annex Savoy, a concern with some basis in reality, since control of the duchy was part of Richelieu's anti-Habsburg policy.
+As his heir, Francis Hyacinth, was only five years old, Charles's will appointed Christine as regent.
+Despite her French connections, she attempted to preserve Savoyard independence, although her options were restricted by the presence of French troops and a chronic lack of money.
+Her two brothers-in-law suspected that France intended to annex Savoy, a concern that had some basis in reality since control of the duchy was part of Richelieu's anti-Habsburg policy.

-In October 1638, Francis died, and was succeeded by his four year old brother Charles Emmanuel; although Christine continued as regent, this was not covered by Victor Amadeus' will.
-Maurice and Thomas argued her position either had to be approved by the Savoy Estates, or the Holy Roman Emperor, technically overlord of the duchy.
+In October 1638, Francis died, and was succeeded by his four-year-old brother, Charles Emmanuel.
+Although Christine continued as regent, that was not covered by Victor Amadeus's will.
+Maurice and Thomas argued her position had to be approved by the Savoy Estates or by the Holy Roman Emperor, who was technically the overlord of the duchy.

 The Princes, or 'Principisti', had considerable support among ordinary Piedmontese, who resented the French presence; those who backed Christine, known as 'Madamisti', included a number of powerful families, notably the d'Aglié clan.
-However, this simplifies an extremely complex reality; the 'Principisti' were equally concerned by Spanish intentions towards Savoy, some supported Maurice rather than Thomas, while there were many individual links between the factions.
+However, that simplifies an extremely complex reality; the 'Principisti' were equally concerned by Spanish intentions towards Savoy, and some of them supported Maurice, rather than Thomas, and there were many individual links between the factions.

-At the end of 1638, Thomas went to Madrid to negotiate for Spanish support; he was not entirely trusted, since his wife Marie de Bourbon was a member of the French Royal family.
+At the end of 1638, Thomas went to Madrid to negotiate for Spanish support; he was not entirely trusted since his wife, Marie de Bourbon, was a member of the French royal family.
 As a result, she and their children lived in Madrid as hostages for his good behaviour.
-In March 1639, Richelieu ordered his commanders to arrest Thomas if he entered Savoy, while Louis wrote to Christine, demanding she bar both Thomas and Maurice from Piedmontese territory.
+In March 1639, Richelieu ordered his commanders to arrest Thomas if he entered Savoy, and Louis wrote to Christine to demand that she bar both Thomas and Maurice from Piedmontese territory.